 WTSA may delete resolutions based on proposals from Member States and Sector Members or suggested by TSAG.

-1bis.3 ITU-T opinions
+1bis.3 WTSA opinions

 1bis.3.1 Definition

-Opinion: A text containing a viewpoint, proposal or query aimed at study groups of the ITU Telecommunication Standardization Sector and the other ITU Sectors or international organizations, etc., and not necessarily related to a technical issue.
+Opinion: A WTSA text containing a viewpoint, proposal or query aimed at study groups of ITU-T and the other ITU Sectors or international organizations, etc., and not necessarily related to a technical issue.

-1bis.3.2 Approval
+1bis.3.2 Adoption

-WTSA shall examine and may approve revised or new ITU-T opinions based on proposals from Member States and Sector Members or suggested by TSAG.
+WTSA shall examine and may adopt revised or new ITU-T opinions based on proposals from Member States and Sector Members or suggested by TSAG.

 1bis.3.3 Deletion